geoffchan23/cv/index.md

 `Feb 23' - Current`
 __Director of Engineering @ [Code4rena](https://code4rena.com/)__
-- Led team of 15 software engineers, including an ML Engineer and Data Scientist, and launched market-changing features.
+- Led a team of 15 software engineers, including an ML Engineer and Data Scientist.
+Launched market-changing products and features for the platform.

 `Jul 18' - Current`
 __Founder @ [Stack Five](https://stackfive.io/)__